海角精品黑料

 Feb.
 9: Mars, the waxing gibbous moon and the star Castor, form an impressive isosceles triangle in the East as it gets dark.

 Highlight of the month Feb.
 14: For our viewing, Venus will be at its brightest in the Southwest.
-It鈥檚 apparent magnitude (how astronomers measure the visual brightness of the objects in the sky) is a whopping -4.9.
+It鈥檚 (how astronomers measure the visual brightness of the objects in the sky) is a whopping -4.9.

 Try taking an astro-pic with your smartphone or digital camera.
 For best results, the camera should be mounted on a tripod or held very steady for a time exposure of several seconds.